viniciuskneves/articles/slack-release-bot-github-action/README.md

 GitHub Actions got quite popular in the past 1-2 years and are a good way to setup continuous integration to our applications on GitHub.
 It has way more features than just "run tests on every pull request" but I will leave it up to their docs to walk you through the multitude of options it offers: https://docs.github.com/en/actions

-In short, a GitHub Action has a name, a trigger and job(s).
-The name helps us to easily identify what the action is supposed to do.
-The trigger defines when the action will run, for example every push, every pull request, every comment, every release...
-The jobs are a sequence of steps that the action will perform.
+In short, a workflow has a name, a trigger and job(s).
+The name helps us to easily identify what the workflow is supposed to do.
+The trigger defines when the workflow will run, for example every push, every pull request, every comment, every release...
+The jobs are a sequence of steps that the workflow will perform, these can be GitHub Actions.
 Again, GitHub docs will do a better job than me explaining each of these blocks.

-I would like to start creating a generic GitHub Action that will trigger for every push:
+I would like to start creating a generic workflow that will trigger for every push:

 ```yml
 # Action name